saikn85/uda-fsjd-projects/README.md

 # UDACITY - FSJD

-A repository that hosts all projects that are a part of Full Stack JavaScript Developer Nanodegree Program
+A repository that hosts all projects that are a part of Full Stack JavaScript Developer Nanodegree Program.